Federal impeachment trial in the United States: Constitutional

 The Senate is granted the sole authority to try impeached individuals.
-Impeachment and impeachment trials are provided for by section four of Article Two of the United States Constitution.
-Impeachment trials are further outlined in section three, clause six of Article One of the United States Constitution.
+Impeachment and impeachment trials are provided for by section four of Article Two of the Constitution.
+Impeachment trials are further outlined in section three, clause six of Article One of the Constitution.

 The Constitution requires that a two-thirds majority vote "guilty" in order for an individual to be convicted and removed from office.
 There is no process provided to appeal an impeachment verdict.
 The Constitution also specifies that, after a conviction, the Senate may vote to additionally bar an individual from again holding federal office.
 The majority needed for this second matter is not specified by the Constitution, and the Senate has, in practice, used a simple majority vote for this.

 The Constitution does not elaborate on specifications on the workings of an impeachment trial.
 Its only further specifications are that the chief justice of the United States presides over presidential impeachment trials, and that each senator must swear an oath.
 Therefore, the remainder of the mechanics of impeachment trials are left to the determination of the Senate itself.